 In tropical ecosystems, however, the role of sclerotia in initiating the disease is uncertain.
 In any case, the pathogen does not produce aerially dispersed spores; its dispersal is essentially dependent on hyphae running on plant tissues and producing new infections

-Sheath blight have symptoms similar to stem rot and stemborer infestation.
+Sheath blight has symptoms similar to stem rot and stemborer infestation.
 To confirm the cause of disease, check for irregular lesions usually found on the leaf sheaths (initially water-soaked to greenish gray and later becomes grayish white with brown margin).
 Also check for presence of sclerotia.

 Why is it important